gitpod-samples/gitpod-backstage-plugin/README.md

 # Gitpod Backstage Plugin

-This is the official Backstage plugin for Gitpod.
-It integrates Gitpod's cloud development environments directly into Spotify's Backstage, allowing developers to manage and interact with Gitpod workspaces directly from their Backstage instance.
-This plugin aims to streamline the development workflow, making it easier for teams to access and manage their cloud-based development environments.
+The Gitpod Backstage Plugin is the official integration of Gitpod's cloud development environments into Spotify's Backstage.

+It enables developers to start workspaces directly from their Backstage instance.
+This plugin aims to streamline the development workflow, providing teams with easy access and efficient management of their cloud development environments.

 ## Getting started

-To get started with the Gitpod plugin in your Backstage app, follow these installation steps:
+To get started with the Gitpod plugin in your Backstage app, follow these steps:

 1. **Install the plugin**: